TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Dump logs once every 1000 or so
 - Write editor write date to version.txt file

-- Still, if we are able to always connect and catch up with inputs, it should never disconnect if we resync mid-game
-	- Using debug mode to simulate a slow computer does not reproduce the issue

-- Theory: weak clients don't catch up with the steps they have to re-simulate after desyncing
-	- Why would they then be able to do so on connection init?

-- Treat holster as last setup flag?

 - Radar
 	- Also show bomb

-- friendlies off-screen indicators
-	- meters instead of pixels, because of varying levels of zoom

-- Stress test connection under desyncs
-- Fix spectator to show the past

-- Crash when turning on drawing of cast raycasts

 - make layer with insects hoverable in editor

-- some strange recurring problem with H (temporarily hiding layers) not working

-- actually make two rulesets for server and playtesting
-	- perhaps do so from test scene content and replace on update official content

 - bomb falls outside the map

 - Editor errata
 	- fix confusing undo behaviour when duplicating entities
 	- particle delete command does not show message
 	- if duplicate names in project, the button just does not work in asset file choice dialog

-- flipping of the other hand in akimbo?

-- minimally buff pro90 over zamieć: perhaps increase the round's impact a little?

-- The rocket launcher still glitches during reloading, sometimes
-	- watch the footage from chrzan

 - Indeed, there is a problem when importing project-specific gfx on windows, but not on linux